What happens if you get retirement pay but are eligible for VA disability?

 - Armed conflict (e.g., gunshot wounds, Purple Heart)

-Disabilities related to in-service exposure to hazards (e.g., Agent Orange, Gulf War illnesses, radiation exposure) for which VA awards compensation are considered combat-related for CRSC purposes.
+Disabilities related to in-service exposure to hazards (e.g., Agent Orange, Gulf War illnesses, radiation exposure) for which VA awards compensation are also considered combat-related for CRSC purposes.